 - Make connections between what they know and what they want to find out

 - Experience a high level of engagement and motivation

 - Learn strategies and skills transferable to other inquiry projects

 - Develop problem-solving, critical thinking, and personal reflection

 - Work collaboratively

 SOLO stands for Structure of the Observed Learning Outcome.
-At ANI teachers use SOLO taxonomy to assess students’ performance, particularly in inquiry-based learning, and to plan learning tasks.
+At ANI, SOLO Taxonomy is one form of assessment teachers use to assess students’ performance, particularly in inquiry-based learning, and to plan learning tasks.
 Students use SOLO taxonomy for self-assessment and identifying next learning steps.
 The five stages of SOLO are:

 - Prestructural: No understanding of the concept.
 The student “misses the point”

 - Unistructural: The student can identify one relevant idea about a concept